Original manuscript for 'Love, Freedom and Society', by John Middleton Murry, published 1957

 Immediate Source of Acquisition

-- Original ms for 'Love, Freedom and Society', by John Middleton Murry, published 1957
+- Original manuscript for 'Love, Freedom and Society', by John Middleton Murry, published 1957

 - Language of description